 Biggest Movers – Most Improved and Worst Declines

-Kentucky showed the biggest improvement since last year, climbing 15 places to finish 25th this year.
+Kentucky showed the biggest improvement since the 2019 study, climbing 15 places to finish 25th this year.
 Most of its category rankings are little changed since last year, but the difference maker was that Kentucky jumped from 42nd to 1st for low unemployment.

 This is based on the June, 2020 unemployment rate from the Bureau of Labor Statistics.
 As of this writing that is just a preliminary figure.
 Kentucky showed an unusually steep drop in Labor Force participation rate and a big jump in employment in June, both of which drove its unemployment rate down.